ConorShore/WindowsSysTest/README.md

 # WindowsSysTest

-Download the repo, then run start.bat as admin
+Download the repo, extract the downloaded zip file then run start.bat as admin

 # Current Features